LisbethRasmussen/CSharpJobTest/README.md

 We recommend that you use Git so that you can track your own changes compared to the original code of the assignments.

 When we review your code we will be using Git, so it would be perfect if your code can be shared via a public Git repository on GitHub, BitBucket or similar.

+**Important: Please don't fork the job test repository, as we do not want other potential applicants to see your submission in the list of forked repositories :)** You can instead clone the job test repository locally, then create a new repository on your favourite git hosting service, and upload the local clone there.

 Good luck! :)